Ber00tvil/homelab/ElasticSearch.md

 ![image](https://github.com/Ber00tvil/homelab/assets/102535253/7fe0470d-d71c-4c11-b1d4-72a67d4d5d64)

-Now I'll edit /etc/elasticsearch/elasticsearch.yml.
+Now I'll edit `/etc/elasticsearch/elasticsearch.yml`.

-It is a common proactice to change the default port to something different just to make an attacker's life a little bit more annoying.
+It is a common practice to change the default port to something different just to make an attacker's life a little bit more annoying.

 In my case the new port is **9999**.